Settlement · Glyphosate · NHL Cancer HOT

 What if the Supreme Court rules in Bayer's favor?

 If the Supreme Court rules that federal law preempts state failure-to-warn claims in Monsanto v.
 Durnell, it could limit or dismiss Roundup lawsuits filed in state courts.
 However, if you are part of this settlement class, you are entitled to your settlement payment regardless of the Supreme Court outcome.
-This is one of the primary reasons attorneys are recommending participation in the settlement.
+This is one of the primary reasons attorneys recommended participation.

 What happens if Monsanto goes bankrupt?